The Energy Regulation and Markets Review: European Union

-In November 2016, the European Commission published the proposal for the Clean Energy for All Europeans package (formerly known as the Winter Package), a legislative package that largely updates the Third Energy Package and other key EU environmental legislation.
-This was fully enacted in June 2019 and consists of the following legislation:
+In November 2016, the European Commission published the proposal for the Clean Energy Package (formerly known as the Winter Package or the Clean Energy for All Europeans Package), a legislative package that largely updates the Third Energy Package and other key EU environmental legislation.
+The Clean Energy Package was fully enacted in June 2019 and consists of the following legislation:

 Following the entry into force of the individual directives, EU Member States have a period of one to two years to transpose them into national law.
-The ACER Regulation and the Regulation on Electricity Sector Risk-Preparedness entered into force on 4 July 2019 and the Regulation on the Governance of the Energy Union and the Electricity Access Regulation will enter into force on 1 January 2021.
+The ACER Regulation, the Electricity Access Regulation and the Regulation on Electricity Sector Risk-Preparedness entered into force on 4 July 2019, and the Regulation on the Governance of the Energy Union entered into force on 24 December 2018.

 On 11 December 2019, the European Green Deal was introduced by the current von der Leyen Commission (2019–2024).
 This elaborates on the Energy Union and sets a clear focus on climate, sustainability and biodiversity conservation for all policy areas of the Commission.
 The main aim of the Green New Deal is to achieve no net emissions of greenhouse gases by 2050.